-This is an excellent course which will leave you with the confidence and knowlegde to safely go winter hill walking.
+This course will give you with the confidence and knowledge to go hill walking safely in winter.

-- Day one we look at how to prepare for winter, what we carry, how we carry it and why we carry it, we look at weather and avalanche forecasts and what they means to us.
-Once on the mountain it’s all about safe and efficient travel, good footwork, simple uses of ice axes, self-arrests and avalanche awareness.
+We look at how to prepare for winter, what we carry, how we carry it and why we carry it.
+We also look at weather and avalanche forecasts and what they mean.
+Once on the mountain it’s all about safe and efficient travel, good footwork, simple use of ice axes, self-arrests and avalanche awareness.

-- We continue to develop our personal movement skills on day two which includes cramponing and moving on steeper terrain, different types of self-arrests, more avalanche awareness and snowpack analysis, and emergency procedures.
-We also introduce basic winter navigation.
+We continue to develop our personal movement skills on day two which includes cramponing and moving on steeper terrain, different types of self-arrests, more avalanche awareness and snowpack analysis, and emergency procedures.
+We introduce basic winter navigation.
 We’ll also go on a longer mountain journey.

-- On day four you have responsibility for decision-making, route choice and navigating as we put all that we have learned into practice.
+On day four you have responsibility for decision-making, route choice and navigating as we put what we've learned into practice.
 As a team you will plan and lead a mountain journey.
-This is a great way to experience the dynamic winter environment and helps contextualise what has been covered earlier in the course.
+This is another great way to experience the dynamic winter environment and helps contextualise what has been covered earlier in the course.
 Your guide will of course be on hand to give coaching and advice if needed.

-- Our final day is a review of everything covered, refining techniques and an opportunity for you to be completely satisfied with your winter skills.
+Our final day is a review of everything covered, refining techniques and an opportunity for you to reflect on your winter skills.

-The weather and snow conditions can effect the order in which skills are taught meaning the itinerary can sometimes change.
+(Please note: the weather and snow conditions can affect the order in which skills are covered meaning the itinerary can change.)

 - Learn how to use crampons & ice axes